-While Merchant Transmission Developers are not required to participate in the SCRTP process, they are required to provide adequate information and data to allow public utility transmission providers in the transmission planning region to assess the potential reliability and operational impacts of the Merchant Transmission Developer's proposed transmission facilities on other systems in the region.
+While Merchant Transmission Developers are not required to participate in the SCRTP process, they are required to provide adequate information and data to allow the Transmission Providers to assess the potential reliability and operational impacts of the Merchant Transmission Developer's proposed transmission facilities on other systems in the region.

-In order to construct, own, operate and maintain transmission facilities, a Merchant Transmission Developer must demonstrate:
+In order to construct, own, operate and maintain transmission facilities, a Merchant Transmission Developer must demonstrate that any such transmission facility will not compromise local or regional reliability.